timholy/SnoopCompile.jl/docs/src/tutorials/jet.md

 # Tutorial on JET integration

-[JET](https://github.com/aviatesk/JET.jl) is a powerful tool for analyzing call graphs.
+[JET](https://github.com/aviatesk/JET.jl) is a powerful tool for analyzing your code.
-Some of its functionality overlaps that of SnoopCompile's, that is, JET also provides mechanisms to detect potential errors.
-Conversely, JET is a purely static-analysis tool and lacks SnoopCompile's ability to "bridge" across runtime dispatch.
-In summary, JET doesn't need Julia to restart to find inference failures, but JET will only find the first inference failure.
-SnoopCompile has to run in a fresh session, but finds all inference failures.

-For this reason, the combination of the tools provides capabilities that neither package has on its own.
+As described [elsewhere](@ref JET), some of its functionality overlaps SnoopCompile, but its mechanism of action is very different.
+The combination JET and SnoopCompile provides capabilities that neither package has on its own.
-Specifically, one can use SnoopCompile to collect data on the callgraph and JET to perform the error analysis.
+Specifically, one can use SnoopCompile to collect data on the full callgraph and JET to perform the exhaustive analysis of individual nodes.

 The integration between the two packages is bundled into SnoopCompile, specifically [`report_callee`](@ref), [`report_callees`](@ref), and [`report_caller`](@ref).
 These take [`InferenceTrigger`](@ref) (see the page on [inference failures](@ref inferrability)) and use them to generate JET reports.
+These tools focus on error-analysis rather than optimization, as SnoopCompile can already identify runtime dispatch.

 We can demonstrate both the need and use of these tools with a simple extended example.

 ## JET usage

-JET provides a useful report for the following call:
+As a basic introduction to JET, let's analyze the following call from JET's own documentation:

 ```jldoctest jet; filter=[r"@ reduce.*", r"(in|@)", r"(REPL\[\d+\]|none)"]
 julia> using JET